Canon 6D Mark II vs Olympus E-M10 II

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-M10 II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-M10 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 6D Mark II and E-M10 II can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Olympus E-M10 II Manual.

 So how do things add up?
 Is the Canon 6D Mark II better than the Olympus E-M10 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.